 This is why you’ll often see flips get price reductions pretty rapidly.
 Remember, temporary financing is expensive and they need to free up capital for new projects.

 Also, these homes are vacant, so it’s not like anyone is getting a shelter benefit from them while the wait to sell.

 Long story short, if you must have a flip house, look for ones that have been sitting for a month or two.
 You might be able to get the upgraded house without the upgraded price.

-And by do it yourself, I mean hire someone and pay less overall.
+And by do it yourself, I mean hire a professional and pay less overall for the same improvements.

 Pros of a Flipped House

 - All the work is done for you